brandon-benge/InterviewPrep/system-design/system-design-approach.md

 ---

-### 🔄 **Interview Balance Check**
+### Interview Balance Check
 > Throughout the interview, regularly ensure you're maintaining balance:

-- ✅ Have I covered the core user flows?
+- Have I covered the core user flows?
 (Functional)
-- ✅ Have I addressed scalability and performance?
+- Have I addressed scalability and performance?
 (Non-functional)
-- ✅ Have I considered failure scenarios?
+- Have I considered failure scenarios?
 (Non-functional)
-- ✅ Have I thought about the operational aspects?
+- Have I thought about the operational aspects?
 (Non-functional)
-- ✅ Have I discussed trade-offs for major decisions?
+- Have I discussed trade-offs for major decisions?
-- ✅ Have I referenced real-world examples or past experience?
+- Have I referenced real-world examples or past experience?

 ---

-## 🔧 Essential System Design Components & Trade-offs
+## Essential System Design Components & Trade-offs

 > These are fundamental building blocks you should understand and consider when designing systems.
 Each component category includes both the technical components and their key trade-offs to help you make informed architectural decisions.